Kevinnota/NED-flow/docs/source/reference_db.rst

                                     Path to the reference directory (default: current directory) --assembly_list ASSEMBLY_LIST, -al
-                                    List of assemblies to download (TSV format) --check-db CHECK_DB            Check integrity of the reference database --version                      Print version information
+                                    List of assemblies to download (TSV format) --check-db CHECK_DB            Check the integrity of the reference database --version                      Print version information